-The idea of taking a career break to travel is surging in popularity.
+The idea of taking a career break to travel around the world is surging in popularity.
 But for many people who would love to do it, life gets in the way.
 Whether it’s money, time, career concerns or simply fear of the unknown, there are many perceived barriers that still prevent people from taking time out of work to travel.
+It’s time to take a look at the most common travel excuses and how we can get past them.

 1. I can’t afford to travel